-Applications for student teaching/internship must be submitted to the Director of Student Teaching no later than two weeks following the first day of classes in the semester prior to student teaching. applications cannot be guaranteed consideration.
-To be officially admitted to student teaching, the following criteria must be met:
+Applications for student teaching/internship must be submitted to the Director of Student Teaching no later than four weeks following the first day of classes in the semester prior to student teaching.
+Late applications cannot be guaranteed consideration.
+Before being officially admitted to student teaching, students must meet the following criteria:

-- 1. Students must possess a grade point average of at least 2.5 in all coursework required for certification. - 2.
-Students must pass PRAXIS II Principles of Learning and Teaching (30522). - 3.
-Students must complete six hours of approved service. - 4.
-Students must complete six hours of approved professional development. - 5.
-Students must obtain approval of Submission Two and Three of Professional Philosophical Statement. - 6.
-Students must complete all professional coursework and transition requirements except EDCI 4800 and EDCI 4900.
+- 1. possess a grade point average of at least 2.5 in all coursework required for certification; - 2. have passed PRAXIS II Principles of Learning and Teaching (30522); - 3. have completed six hours of approved service; - 4. have completed six hours of approved professional development; - 5. have obtained approval of Submission Two and Three of Professional Philosophical Statement; - have completed all professional coursework and transition requirements except EDCI 4800 and EDCI 4900.